flatheadmill/sympatico/diary.md

+## Sun Aug  1 19:25:59 CDT 2021

+Expanding buckets.
+We can do this the way we do it in diffuser, growing by doubling.
+When we double we can't simply duplicate.
+We have to go through a growing step first.
+We expand to the doubled location with its new left and right backup, but when we send the snapshot there is a key, or hashed value, or something along those lines, and each entry is inspected and only added if the key is correct for the new bucket.
+We already have a key for the messages.
+These would be keys that identify the objects built by the state machines, say, for example, entries in a key/value store.

+This would occur before redistributing the buckets to a new machine.
+So the bucekts would be on the same machines, duplicated.
+We may create two completely new instances of the consensus algorithm so that we copy the data completely out of the old storage into two split stores, rather than telling the user to okay, go ahead and delete the the old stuff.
+We could do it one at a time, perhaps.

+This is complicated, though.
+When we write the documentation we'll have a notion of exactly how much paritioning logic is exposed to the user.
+If it is a lot, then we can go ahead and add this without to much documentation costs.

+Until then we can suggest a fixed number of buckets, like 1024, and the user ought to have some sort of failover strategy that is regional if we're talking about having 1024+ paritcipants in a consensus algorithm, so maybe they can use that instead.

+## Sun Aug  1 18:54:32 CDT 2021

+I'm move the details of growing a consensus out of the consensus algorithm.
+It will implement whatever majority you give it, no questions asked.

+THe logic for determining the steps will be external.
+This simplifies the implementation.

+Another simplification is taking the last submission, register value or committed value and stuffing it into the new government.
+Need to make a note that the committed value is necessary because we may be taking leadership and our remaining member may have the value only it its register and we're going to overwrite the register when we push our new government.
+That is, the other member got the write but did not get the commit.
+We got the commit so our register was cleared.
+This value has been learned by the wider world so we must preserve it in our logs.

+Currently considering building on the Paxos promise to create a three part promise but it occurs to me that we can easily maintain an ever-increasing series number in Paxos, so I ought to back that out, work on keeping this somehwat simpler, less to document there and easier to explain in the documentation.

+Got ideas for how we move buckets around.
+Can see that is should be done one bucket at a time.
+This way, the expansion from 3 to 6 participants is no longer something to fear.
+It will be happening one at a time, not en masse.
+Migration is much more fiddly.

+Departure is still quick, though.
+Everyone just slams down to the smaller majority.

+Recall that you go from old majority to combined majority.
+If a machine is lost during this transition you can just go to the old majority or a subset of the old majority if one of the machines is in the old majority.
+When the new members acclimate you can then switch the leader.
+If an error occurs before the leader switch you can move to the old majority.
+After the leader switch (this all runs through the Paxos) then you can remove the difference of the old majority.
+Now if any error occurs you fail to a subset of the new majority.

+Possibly new leader ship can pull the queued entries, possibly.
+Some entries must be lost though.
+New government gets written to register.
+We can say that having a new greater government written to the register will pause the old leader and the old leader will send its queued messages.
+Any messages arriving before the next commit can be dropped.
+Or else we can go ahead and start forwarding requests, but we really have to change our thinking.
+We assume that when we are told that we are the new leader it is so.
+We also have a race condition where there are forwards but we haven't become the leader yet, we might still be pulling the existing queue from the old leader, but the old leader is sending us new messages to queue via forwarding.

+Or we can just 503 for a wee little bit.
+As always, you're not going to know if you've enqueued unless you inspect the stream as it is built, so we are probably better off relying on that behavior in the client generally so it gets exercised more often.

+TODO Add a retry count in the outbound Islander messages.
+That retry count can be used to as a multipler on a back-off.

 ## Sat Jul 31 23:46:43 CDT 2021

 Coming back to this and looking to remove the application of routing messages